svsuresh/reference_data/README.md

 - GO_term_relationships.tsv.gz - Relationships extracted from GO.json available on GeneOntology website.
 - CTD_chem_gene_ixns_hsa.sqlite.xz - CTD chemical to gene interactions

 **_Notice:_**  Licences of original sources (NCBI, CTD, StringDB, GO consortium) apply to view, download and use all the files hosted here, without exception.
-You need to explicit permission from original sources to download, view and usage of these files.
+Explicit permission from original sources are mandatory to download, view and usage of these files.